Chinese vaccine plans spark hope for end of 'zero COVID'

 The commission said it will send out mobile vaccination units to reach people in their 70s and 80s who can’t leave home.

-Nine in 10 Chinese have been vaccinated but only 66% of people over 80 have gotten one shot, while 40% have received a booster shot, according to the Commission.
+Nine in 10 Chinese have been vaccinated but only 66% of people over 80 have gotten one shot, while 40% have received a booster, according to the Commission.
 It said 86% of people over 60 are vaccinated.

+By comparison, 93% of Americans 65 and over are fully vaccinated and another 2% have at least one dose, according to the Centers for Disease Control and Prevention.

 State media have described unvaccinated elderly people as at “highest risk” from the virus.